toniarnold/aspnettest/src/template.blazor/README.md

 ﻿# Solution template for aspnettest Blazor Server App

-The template to generate a Blazor Server App already wired up with bUnit and aspnettest Selenium (NuGet packages aspnettest.asplib.blazor and aspnettest.iselenium.blazor) can be instantiated with:
+The template to generate a Blazor Server App already wired up with bUnit, SpecFlow and aspnettest Selenium (NuGet packages aspnettest.asplib.blazor and aspnettest.iselenium.blazor) can be instantiated with:
 ```sh
 dotnet new install aspnettest.template.blazor